So Much for Mahfar’s ‘Donated’ Art Space on Delancey Street

 You’ll recall that landlord Samy Mahfar “donated” the multilevel space to nascent street art organization, The New Allen, back in September 2016.
 At the time, many presumed that the action was simply a PR ploy for Mahfar to collect some positive points toward curbing his terrible reputation.

 Instead, the space continued its role as harbor for refugees and pop-up players.
-Building owner (and notorious landlord) Samy Mahfar leased the ground level last Thanksgiving, two to a displaced leather vendor from Orchard Street.
+Building owner (and notorious landlord) Samy Mahfar leased the ground level last Thanksgiving to a displaced leather vendor from Orchard Street.
 All Leather was granted temporary clemency at 104 Delancey Street to hold another perennial store closing sale.
 The vendor utilized the space up until last week, when it closed, finally making good on the promises of its “store closing” advertisements.

 Now it’s another vacant space with artwork to help sell it.